Main content starts here

 The amount of erythritol used in NOW’s Monk Fruit products is less than one gram per packet; and 8 grams per 2-teaspoon serving of our Monk Fruit 1:1 Sugar Replacement Organic product.

-The recent study that generated controversy about erythritol stated:
+The authors of the study that generated controversy about erythritol stated:

 “In summary, the present studies suggest that trials investigating the impact of erythritol specifically, and artificial sweeteners in general, with appropriate duration of follow-up for clinically relevant outcomes, are needed.
 Following exposure to dietary erythritol, a prolonged period of potentially heightened thrombotic risk may occur.
 This is of concern given that the very subjects for whom artificial sweeteners are marketed (patients with diabetes, obesity, history of CVD and impaired kidney function) are those typically at higher risk for future CVD events.”